- Student Life

 A resident student is one who is an enrolled member of a federally recognized

 tribe or Alaska Native Corporation, a biological child of an enrolled member of a federally recognized tribe, or someone who is covered by the Jay Treaty.
 DOCUMENTATION must be provided to enroll as a resident student.
-Contact: Enrollment Services, 360-392-4215 for specific instructions.
+Contact: Admissions, 360-392-4273 for specific instructions.

 International Student Admissions